Paul-Roux-Phys/BootstrapVirasoro.jl/JuliVirBootstrap.org

 ==================#

-module SpecialFunctions
+module _SpecialFunctions

-using SpecialFunctions, ArbNumerics, Memoization export Barnes_G, log_double_Gamma, double_Gamma

-# the SpecialFunctions package has no arbitrary-precision complex-variable gamma function, however the ArbNumerics does.
+using SpecialFunctions # external Julia package (the module name is the same but there is no domain conflict) using Memoization using ArbNumerics # the SpecialFunctions package has no arbitrary-precision complex-variable gamma function, however the ArbNumerics does.
 We use this, and convert to a Complex{BigFloat}
+using QuadGK # numerical integration

+export digamma_reg, Barnes_G, log_double_Gamma, double_Gamma

 function log_Γ(z)
     return Complex{BigFloat}(lgamma(ArbComplex(z)))